 Where His Treasure Was, There Was His Heart

-June 17th marks the feast of Blessed Marie-Joseph Cassant, a Trappist monk of the Abbey of Sainte-Marie-du-Désert beatified by Pope John Paul II on October 3, 2004.
+Although it falls on a Sunday this year, for Cistercians and Trappists, June 17th will mark the memorial of Blessed Marie-Joseph Cassant, a Cistercian monk of the Abbey of Sainte-Marie-du-Désert beatified by Pope John Paul II on October 3, 2004.
 Father Marie-Joseph died on June 17, 1903; he was twenty-five years old.
 Solemnly professed for three years, he had been a priest for only nine months.
 From childhood he wanted nothing else.
-“Where your treasure house is, there is your heart also” (Mt 6:21).
+“Where his treasure was, there was his heart also” (cf. Mt 6:21).